-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results permitted throughout the study.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results permitted throughout the study. throughout the ES phase.
 Acetaminophen 325 mg one or two tablets every 4 to 6 hours as needed was allowed.
-Karlsson et al 35 AC, MC, OL, N=135 Primary: throughout the ES phase.
-Buprenorphine transdermal system 5, 10, 15 or 20 μg/hour every 7 days vs tramadol prolonged-release 150 to 400 mg/day orally divided in two doses Supplemental analgesic medication was permitted throughout the study.
-Paracetamol up to 2,000 mg/day was allowed.
-PG, RCT Patients ≥18 years of age with a clinical diagnosis of OA of the hip and/or knee with suboptimal analgesia in the primary osteoarthritic joint in the week before visit 1 12 weeks Mean weekly Box Scale-11 pain score ranging from 0 (no pain) to 10 (pain as bad as you can imagine) Secondary: Daily number of tablets of supplemental analgesic medication, sleep disturbance and quality of sleep assessment, patient- investigator-rated and global assessment of pain relief, patient preference and safety In the ITT analysis, the least squares mean change from baseline in Box Scale-11 pain score at week 12 was -2.26 for buprenorphine and -2.09 for tramadol prolonged-release.
+Karlsson et al 32 AC, MC, OL, N=135 Primary: Primary: Buprenorphine transdermal system 5, 10, 15 or 20 μg/hour every 7 days vs tramadol prolonged-release 150 to 400 mg/day orally divided in two doses PG, RCT Patients ≥18 years of age with a clinical diagnosis of OA of the hip and/or knee with suboptimal analgesia in the primary osteoarthritic joint in the week before visit 1 12 weeks Mean weekly Box Scale-11 pain score ranging from 0 (no pain) to 10 (pain as bad as you can imagine) Secondary: Daily number of tablets of supplemental analgesic medication, sleep disturbance and quality of sleep In the ITT analysis, the least squares mean change from baseline in Box Scale-11 pain score at week 12 was -2.26 for buprenorphine and -2.09 for tramadol prolonged-release.
 The difference between the two treatment groups was -0.17 (95% CI, -0.89 to 0.54; P value not reported), which was within the non-inferiority margin, showing that buprenorphine was non-inferior to tramadol prolonged-release.
 Secondary: The mean number of supplemental analgesic medication used during the study was 206.4 tablets for buprenorphine and 203.7 tablets for tramadol prolonged-release.
 The difference between the two treatment groups did not reach statistical significance (P value not reported).
 There were no statistically significant differences in sleep disturbance and quality of sleep between the buprenorphine and tramadol prolonged-release groups (P value not reported).
-There were statistically significant differences in favor of buprenorphine compared to tramadol prolonged-release with regard to patient- and investigator-rated global assessment of pain relief (P=0.039 and P=0.020, respectively).
-Ninety of 128 patients (70.3%; 95% CI, 62 to 78) preferred a once-weekly patch as a basic analgesic treatment for OA pain in the future.
+Supplemental analgesic medication was permitted throughout the study. assessment, patient- investigator-rated and global assessment of pain relief, patient There were statistically significant differences in favor of buprenorphine compared to tramadol prolonged-release with regard to patient- and investigator-rated global assessment of pain relief (P=0.039 and P=0.020, respectively).
+Ninety of 128 patients (70.3%; 95% CI, 62 to 78) preferred a once-weekly patch as a Paracetamol up to 2,000 mg/day was allowed. preference and safety basic analgesic treatment for OA pain in the future.
 There were no differences between the two treatment groups in the total number of reported adverse events (P value not reported).
 The most commonly observed adverse events in the buprenorphine group were nausea (30.4%), constipation (18.8%) and